gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-boilerplate.md

 [Babel](https://babeljs.io/) to convert the code above into something that IE understands.

-In the past I liked to to store my shaders in non javascript &lt;script&gt; tags.
+In the past I liked to store my shaders in non javascript &lt;script&gt; tags.
 It also makes them easy to edit so I'd use code like this.

     /**